zachleat/zachleat.com/web/_posts/2018-04-05-the-compromise.md

 If you’ve been following along at [The Comprehensive Guide to Font Loading Strategies](/web/comprehensive-webfonts/), you may be aware that my personal favorite method is currently transitioning to [Critical FOFT with preload](/web/comprehensive-webfonts/#critical-foft-preload), given that [preload](https://caniuse.com/#feat=link-rel-preload) support is on the cusp of widespread support.
 Let’s Frankenstein them together!

+<p class="primarylink primarylink-demo"><a href="https://www.zachleat.com/web-fonts/demos/critical-foft-preload-fallback-optional.html">“The Compromise”</a></p>

+You can review the [HTML](https://github.com/zachleat/web-font-loading-recipes/blob/master/critical-foft-preload-fallback-optional.html) and [Lazy loaded JavaScript](https://github.com/zachleat/web-font-loading-recipes/blob/master/critical-foft-preload-fallback-optional.js) (only used if the CSS Font Loading API is not supported).
+The Compromise is also on [`web-font-loading-recipes`](https://github.com/zachleat/web-font-loading-recipes#the-compromise-critical-foft-with-preload-with-a-polyfill-fallback-emulating-font-display-optional).

-In this example, we’ll be using a traditional 4+1 Lato setup: Roman (plus a super subset `A-Za-z` Roman), Italic, Bold, Italic Bold.
+In this example, we used a traditional 4+1 Lato setup: Roman (plus a super subset `A-Za-z` Roman), Italic, Bold, Italic Bold.

 1. Preload the super subset Roman (WOFF2)
 2. If `sessionStorage` key exists for repeat views, add the `fonts-loaded-2` class and stop here!